f5devcentral/tmos-cloudinit/README.md

 F5 TMOS cloudinit modules each include an `enabled` attribute which must be set to `true` for any onboard configuration to take place.
 For the most part, these modules are mutually exclusive, meaning you should only use the one that fits your deployment environment.

-All modules log to the common `/var/log/f5-cloudinit.log` log file on the BIG-IP Virtual Edition instance.
+All modules log to the common `/var/log/f5-cloudinit.log` log file on the TMOS Virtual Edition instance.

 ## Which Cloudinit Module Should You Use? ##